afragen/git-remote-updater/README.md

 ## Setup

+Requires [GitHub Updater](https://github.com/afragen/github-updater) v.9.0.0 or higher, or current `develop` branch, running on the sites you use with Git Remote Updater.

 When the plugin is run it will create a directory at `wp-content/uploads/git-remote-updater`.
 This is the storage location for your JSON config files.

 You must have one or more JSON files in the `wp-content/uploads/git-remote-updater/` directory.